Digital Editions

 feature

-Korean galleries to take part in Tokyo Gendai as part of collaboration with Art Busan
+Korean galleries took part in Tokyo Gendai as part of collaboration with Art Busan

-Tokyo Gendai x Art Busan's partnership project, Connect, will help Korean galleries expand into the Japanese art world
+Tokyo Gendai x Art Busan's partnership project, Connect, aims to help Korean galleries expand into the Japanese art world

 In partnership with